What should you put on your CTO resume?

 - Don't give your complete house address.
 Avoid giving out your house number, street number, and locality name details as it is not needed.
 Moreover, it unnecessarily bulks up your resume.

-CTO Resume: Profile Title
+Chief Technical Officer Resume: Profile Title

 - Your current job title/designation.
 If you are a CTO, write 'Chief Technology Officer'.
 If you are looking to snag a CTO job, write your current designation.
 It can be anything.
 Example: 'Chief Data Science Architect' (you get the gist).